microsoft/vscode-dev-containers/containers/docker-in-docker/README.md

 This definition's approach creates pure "child" containers by hosting its own instance of the docker daemon inside this container.
 This is compared to the forementioned "docker-_from_-docker" method (sometimes called docker-outside-of-docker) that bind mounts the host's docker socket, creating "sibling" containers to the current container.

+> **Note:** If preferred, you can use the related [docker-in-docker/moby-in-moby install script](../../script-library/docs/docker-in-docker.md) in your own existing Dockerfiles instead.

 Running "Docker in Docker" requires the parent container to be run as `--privileged`.
 This definition also adds a `/usr/local/share/docker-init.sh` ENTRYPOINT script that, spawns the `dockerd` process, so `overrideCommand: false` also needs to be set in `devcontainer.json`.
 For example:

 ```json